7-Dehydrocholesterol reductase

 7-Dehydrocholesterol reductase, also known as DHCR7, is a protein that in humans is encoded by the DHCR7 gene.

 Function

-The protein encoded by this gene is an enzyme catalyzing the production of cholesterol from 7-dehydrocholesterol using NADPH.
+The protein encoded by this gene is an enzyme catalyzing the reversible production of cholesterol from 7-dehydrocholesterol using nicotinamide adenine dinucleotide phosphate (NADPH) as its cofactor.

 The DHCR7 gene encodes delta-7-sterol reductase (EC 1.3.1.21), the ultimate enzyme of mammalian sterol biosynthesis that converts 7-dehydrocholesterol (7-DHC) to cholesterol.
-This enzyme removes the C(7-8) double bond introduced by the sterol delta8-delta7 isomerases.
+This enzyme removes the C(7–8) double bond introduced by the sterol delta8-delta7 isomerases.
 In addition, its role in drug-induced malformations is known: inhibitors of the last step of cholesterol biosynthesis such as AY9944 and BM15766 severely impair brain development.

+It displays a modest level of enzyme promiscuity, being able to catalyze analogous reactions with (substrate in forward direction) brassicasterol, 20S(OH)7DHC, 27(OH)DHC and 7-dehydrodesmosterol.

 Pathology

 A deficiency is associated with Smith–Lemli–Opitz syndrome.

 All house cats and dogs have higher-than-usual activity of this enzyme, causing an inability to synthesize vitamin D due to the lack of 7-dehydrocholesterol.